Make A Micro:bit Car

-- Get to know the servo, and how to use it with the micro:bit and Breakout Board and MakeCode
+- Get to know the Servo, and how to use it with the Micro:bit, Breakout Board and MakeCode

-- Marvel at how ridiculous this car is
+- Marvel at how ridiculous this thing is!

 Note: This activity uses extra parts not found in the Tinker Kit.